-- Improvement and enhancement of the environmental attributes of the site; - Provision of a high standard of building design, consistent with the amenity of the area, that respects local architectural form and responds to and enhances features of environmental, historic or cultural significance and addresses inclusive access; - For employment generating development, an agreement in relation to employment and training for local people in accordance with the requirement of the Planning Obligations SPD; and - Consistency with other policies of this DPD in particular, environmental improvement and the historic and built environment.
+- ii) Provision of access by sustainable transport, together with an appropriate level of onsite parking; - iii) Improvement and enhancement of the environmental attributes of the site; and - iv) Provision of a high standard of building design, consistent with the amenity of the area that respects local architectural form, and responds to and enhances features of environmental, historic or cultural significance and addresses inclusive access. - For employment generating development, an agreement in relation to employment and training for local people in accordance with the requirement of the Planning Obligations SPD; and - vi) Consistency with other policies of this DPD in particular, environmental improvement and the historic and built environment.